BioMedIA-MBZUAI/FUSC/README.md

-# Learning to Classify Images without Labels
+# FUSC: Fetal Ultrasound Semantic Clustering of Second Trimester Scans Using Deep Self-supervised Learning

 This repo contains the Pytorch implementation of our paper: